FurryCoders/FALocalRepo/README.md

 To set the cookies use the `config cookies` command.
 See [#Configuration](#configuration) for more details.

+### Environmental Variables

+`falocalrepo` supports the following environmental variables:

+* `FALOCALREPO_DATABASE` sets a path for the database rather than using the current folder.
+* `FALOCALREPO_MULTI_CONNECTION` allow operating on the database even if it is already opened in other processes.<br/>
+  **Warning**: using this option may cause the database to become corrupt and irreparable.
+* `FALOCALREPO_NO_COLOR` turn off colors for all commands.

 ## Usage

 > **How to Read Usage Instructions**